emtneutrino/races/README.md

 After you have set your waypoints, you can save them as a race.
 Type `/races save myrace` to save the waypoints as 'myrace'.  'myrace' must not exist.
 You cannot save unless there is more than one waypoint in the race.
 If you want to overwrite an existing race, type `/races overwrite myrace`.

 To list the races you have saved, type `/races list`.
-If you cannot see all the race names type 'T' for chat and use the Page Up and Page Down keys to scroll.
+If you cannot see all the race names, type 'T' for chat and use the Page Up and Page Down keys to scroll.
 Type Esc when done.

 If you want to delete a saved race, type `/races delete myrace` to delete 'myrace'.

 You can load saved waypoints by typing `/races load myrace` to load a race named 'myrace'.
 This will clear any current waypoints and load the saved ones.
 You cannot load saved waypoints if you have joined a race.
 Leave the race or finish it first.

 Type `/races blt myrace` to see the 10 best lap times recorded for 'myrace'.
+If you cannot see all the best lap times, type 'T' for chat and use the Page Up and Page Down keys to scroll.
+Type Esc when done.

 `save`, `overwrite`, `list`, `delete`, `load` and `blt` operate on your private list of races.
 No one else will be able to modify your private list.  `savePublic`, `overwritePublic`, `listPublic`, `deletePublic`, `loadPublic` and `bltPublic` work like the private versions but operate on the public list of races.
 All players have access to the public list of races.